kaskada-ai/kaskada-ai.github.io/_posts/2023-08-25-introducing-the-new-kaskada.md

 Today, we take the next step in improving Kaskada’s usability by providing its core compute engine as an embedded Python library.
 Because Kaskada is written in Rust, we’re able to leverage the excellent [PyO3](https://pyo3.rs/) project to compile Python-native bindings for our compute engine and support Python-defined UDF’s.
 Additionally, Kaskada is built using [Apache Arrow](https://arrow.apache.org/), which allows zero-copy data transfers between Kaskada and other Python libraries such as [Pandas](https://pandas.pydata.org/), allowing you to operate on your data in-place.

-We’re also changing how you query Kaskda by implementing our query DSL as Python functions.
+We’re also changing how you query Kaskada by implementing our query DSL as Python functions.
 This change makes it easier to get started by eliminating the learning curve of a new language and improving integration with code editors, syntax highlighters, and AI coding assistants.

 The result is an easy-to-use Python-native library with all the efficiency and performance of our low-level Rust implementation, fully integrated with the rich Python ecosystem of AI/ML tools, visualization libraries etc.

 ## Features for Real-Time AI Applications

-Getting started with Generative AI is easier today than it’s ever been:
+Real-Time AI is easier today than it's ever been:

 * Foundation models built by OpenAI, Facebook and others can be used as a starting point, allowing sophisticated applications to be built with a fraction of the data that would otherwise be necessary.
-* Services such as OpenAI eliminate the need to manage complex infrastructure
+* Services such as OpenAI eliminate the need to manage complex infrastructure.
 * Platforms like HuggingFace have made it easier than ever to share and collaborate on open LLMs.

-The New Kaskada compliments these resources, making it easier than ever to utilize real-time data by providing several key components:
+The New Kaskada complements these resources, making it easier than ever to utilize real-time data by providing several key components:

 ### 1. Real-time Aggregation